Fozzieponken/bot-joi/README.md

 - news - Returns some news article headers.
 - r6 <kills, deaths, kd, playtime, record, win, mystats>  - Returns some stats from R6.
 - joke - returns a joke from r/jokes
+- lag, team - Divides all players in the user's voice channel into two teams
+- gif *search 0-25* - Return a gif matching your searchword.
+The number is the result number.
+If none is specified, one of the five top rated gifs will be returned.
+- hs *search card* - Return a card from Hearthstone.
+If you write search before the card, a list of possible cards matching the card name is displayed.
+- sax, påse, sten - Play a game of rock, paper, sisscors.
+- dd - Get the daily deal on steam.
+- secret *user* - find a removed message, specific user is optional.

 Current sounds and alias:
 - Sad Drumroll - drum